Mission and History

-As the Village of Glen Ellyn expanded after World War II, so to did the library collection — hitting the 25,000 mark.
+As the Village of Glen Ellyn expanded after World War II, so too did the library collection — hitting the 25,000 mark.
 Borrowers were implored to carry home armfuls of books to relieve the storage crises.
 In April 1961, a 20-year bond referendum for $184,000 was approved for a major addition, which significantly increased shelf space to 50,000 volumes.
 The project also changed the appearance of the building to a more contemporary look.
 The main floor was converted into the Jean Leslie Stephens Reference Room through an unrestricted gift of a local resident as a living memorial to his wife.
 In 1978, the library won approval of a $1,000,000 bond issue to once again enlarge the facility, this time doubling its available space.

 In less than twenty years it was clear the eighty year old library at Park and Crescent could expand no more.
 In 1994, a referendum for a $5,000,000 bond issue was passed, allowing for the construction of a 52,000 square feet structure, nearly double the size of the old library.
 The current building at Duane and Prospect, which opened in late 1995, was designed to hold 175,000 volumes.
 Fiber optic cabling was installed to take advantage of future developments in data transmission.
 Most of the layout of the library, built in 1995, has remained unchanged, with the first floor housing the public meeting rooms, Circulation and Youth Departments.

-In 1998, the Glen Ellyn Library Foundation was registered with the Secretary of State as a non-profit, 501(c) 3 organization.
-The Foundation creates an endowment that ensures residents receive high quality library service, in a state-of-the-art building.
-These gifts to the library have proven invaluable as technological services and offerings at the library have expanded considerably to keep pace with twenty-first century life.
 Since the construction of the library building in the mid-1990’s, the library has experienced many upgrades to the computers and electronic devices offered to its members as well as the equipment used to process books and other materials, including the self-scan check out machines, introduced in 2007.
 The emergence of electronic books and other online resources created an entirely new delivery system for library materials and services.

 The present Glen Ellyn Public Library, with its collection of nearly 200,000 printed items and countless online resources, is a far cry from the library’s humble beginnings as a collection of 100 books back when Glen Ellyn, then known as Danby, had a few hundred residents.
-Many more details of the rich history of the Glen Ellyn Public Library can be found in several books located at the library, including Images of America Glen Ellyn, The Story of an Old Town, and Glen Ellyn and Glen Ellyn Public Library: The First Century 1907-2007.
-There is also a permanent display of the history of the library on the south wall of the second floor.
+Many more details of the rich history of the Glen Ellyn Public Library can be found in several books located at the library, including Images of America Glen Ellyn, The Story of an Old Town, and Glen Ellyn Public Library: The First Century 1907-2007.
+There is also a permanent display of the history of the library on the south wall of the 2nd floor.